-Two major Muslim and Pentecostal organizations-NASFAT and Living Faith Church-did [23] not challenge the reality of the pandemic but interpreted it in spiritual rather than medical terms.
+Some major Muslim and Pentecostal organizations such as NASFAT and Living Faith Church do not challenge the reality of the pandemic but interpret it in spiritual rather than medical terms.
 NASFAT is the acronym of the Arabic phrase Nasrul-Lāhi-Fathi, which translates as "help of Allah is triumphant".
 The organization began as a worship group in Lagos in 1995.
-It was launched by young Muslim middle-class professionals who wanted to project a new image of Islam as a modern and sophisticated religion (Soares 2009).
-Living Faith Church Worldwide (also known as Winners Chapel) is one of the largest Pentecostal churches in Nigeria, with its headquarters located in Ota, Ogun State.
-This mega-church, according to its website, has a global outreach with congregations in 65 countries.
-The church was established in 1981 by David Oyedepo after he claimed to receive a message from God saying, "Now the hour has come to liberate the world from all oppressions of the devil, through the preaching of the Word of faith; and I am sending you to undertake this task" (Lindhardt 2014, 24).
-Living Faith and NASFAT are major players on the religious scene of the Nigerian urban environment and their view on the pandemic influences large numbers of people in the country.
+It was launched by young Muslim middle-class professionals who wanted to project the new image of Islam as a modern and sophisticated religion (Soares 2009).
+Living Faith Church Worldwide (also known as Winners Chapel) is one of the largest Pentecostal churches in Nigeria with a headquarters located in Ota, Ogun State.
+This megachurch has a global outreach with congregations in 65 countries.
+The church was established in 1981, by David Oyedepo after he claimed to receive a message from God saying, "Now the hour has come to liberate the world from all oppressions of the devil, through the preaching of the Word of faith; and I am sending you to undertake this task" (Lindhardt 2014, 24).
+Living Faith and NASFAT are major players at the religious scene of the Nigerian urban environment and their view on the pandemic influences large numbers of people in the country.